bsmahi/tech-books-insights/Articles-2025.md

-1. Software Architecture and the Art of Experimentation: [here](https://www.infoq.com/articles/architecture-experimentation)
+1. <a href="https://www.infoq.com/articles/architecture-experimentation" target="_blank">Software Architecture and the Art of Experimentation</a>
-2.
+3.